Light-Keeper/serve-index-light/README.md

 }
 ```
 #####  rowTemplate
 Template to render view for 1 file.
-Default template is tabe, `rowTemplate` is expected to generate one row for this table.
+Default template is table, `rowTemplate` is expected to generate one row for this table.
 Default template engine is `ejs`.
-Could be overrided by `rowTemplateProcessor`.
+Could be overridden by `rowTemplateProcessor`.

 parameters passed to template:
 ```javascript